Pros and cons of different robotics solutions for order fulfillment

 • No improvement in density: directed picking systems do not increase density compared to manual picking.
 Human pickers still need to operate inside the storage area and pick directly from the shelves, which limits how high the shelves and how narrow the aisles can be.

-Autonomous mobile picking involves robots moving around the warehouse and robotically picking items directly inside the aisles.
+Autonomous mobile picking robots can robotically pick and consolidate orders directly in the warehouse aisles.
 Much like a human with a cart, these robots move around the warehouse and consolidate orders by picking items directly.

 Pros:

-• High throughput: Unlike shuttle, cube storage or G2P AMRs, these robots do not need to travel back and forth to centralized picking stations.
-This means the robots can pick and consolidate orders faster, which enables warehouses to ship orders faster and increase throughput.
+• High throughput: Unlike shuttle, cube storage or G2P AMRs, these robots do not need to travel back and forth to centralized picking stations for each pick, which results in faster picking and higher throughput.

 • Flexibility: these robots work with standard shelving and totes and do not require fencing or heavy fixed infrastructure such as conveyors.
 This makes them easy to implement and scale.